cseanburns/journal-issues/manuscript.md

 as a communicative system in the last thirty years, they have not truly changed how peer-reviewed publishing works.
-We continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions,
+Instead, we continue to operate largely on a print-based workflow even if we, the authors and editors who contribute to our various scholarly and scientific discussions,